National Industrial Relations Court

 The National Industrial Relations Court (NIRC) was established on 1 December 1971 under Section 99 of the Industrial Relations Act 1971.
-The NIRC was created by the Conservative government of Ted Heath as a way to limit the power of trades union in the United Kingdom.
-It was empowered to grant injunctions as necessary to prevent injurious strikes and also to settle a variety of labour disputes.
-It also heard appeals from the Industrial tribunals.
-Unusually, its jurisdiction extended throughout the UK, making no distinction between England and Wales or Scotland.
+The NIRC was created by the Conservative government of Edward Heath as a way to limit the power of trade unions in the United Kingdom.
+It was abolished by the Trade Union and Labour Relations Act 1974 soon after the Labour government of Harold Wilson came to power in 1974.